GeminiDRSoftware/gmmpsdoc/index.rst

 Software (`VMMPS <https://www.eso.org/sci/observing/phase2/SMGuidelines/VMMPS.html>`_), after agreement with the European Southern Observatory.
 *VMMPS* was developed originally by Dario Bottini at the Istituto di Fisica Cosmica G.Occhialini - CNR, Italy.
-It has been modified by Jennifer Dunn, Craig Allen, Dustin Fennell, Bryan Miller and Mischa Schirmer to work with Gemini Instrumentation.
+It has been modified by Jennifer Dunn, Craig Allen, Dustin Fennell, Bryan Miller, Mischa Schirmer, and Michael Hoenig to work with Gemini instrumentation.

 Current *GMMPS* support: Bryan Miller